 - 1pm: Starting to feel a bit hungry?
-Lunch is at Byron Burgers with 20% off.
+Lunch is at Byron with 20% off your burgers.
 If you’ve taken up the three month free membership of Tastecard with UNiDAYS, get 2 for 1 at a range of other places too.

-- 3pm: In the afternoon, you’ll be able to get a student discounts at either the Mayflower Theatre or the Odeon cinema, or Hollywood Bowl.
+- 3pm: In the afternoon, you’ll be able to get a student discount at either the Mayflower Theatre, the Odeon cinema, or Hollywood Bowl.

-- 6pm: Dinner can be at Ed’s Diner in WestQuay, where meals are 2 for 1 (or a number of other restaurants).
+- 6pm: Dinner can be at Ed’s Easy Diner in Westquay, where meals are 2 for 1 (or a number of other restaurants).

 - 8pm: There are quite a few bars and pubs in Southampton which are catered to students and often offer deals on drinks.
 You can find out more on our going out page.

 - Then you can get your train home whenever!
-Or if you need somewhere to stay, you can use your UNiDAYS discount and get 40% off Hotels.com.
+Or if you need somewhere to stay, you can use your UNiDAYS discount and get up to 40% off Hotels.com.
 Sorted!